-In DC, the maximum workers comp benefit rate an injured worker receives when he cannot work changes from year to year.
+In DC, the maximum workers comp benefit rate an injured worker receives changes from year to year

 If you have a second job in DC, and worked at the second job during the six months before the injury, you should add that to the calculation as well - your workers comp benefits will be based on combining the income from both jobs (a lot of people don't know this).

 How does the maximum compensation rate work?

 It's basically the top cut off of what workers comp insurance companies have to pay you if your average weekly wage is high enough.
 So if you were hurt at work in 2018, if your average weekly wage is $2,237.85 or higher, you would receive the max compensation rate.